-Is it possible to take a Garden Lodge with me to a new home?
-It’s a question we get a lot.
-Whilst some annexes can be tricky to move, the good news is that it’s not completely impossible.
-It all depends on the type of annex you’ve built and how it’s been constructed.
-If you’ve got a lodge style cabin in your garden then you might find it pretty easy to move in the future.
+“Is it possible to take a Garden Log Cabin with me to a new home?”
+This is a frequently asked question.
+Whilst some annexes can be tricky to move, the good news is it’s not completely impossible.
+It all depends on the type of annex built and how it has been constructed.
+If you own a lodge style cabin in your garden, then you might find it pretty easy to move in the future.

 Another solution is to sell your garden lodge cabin with your house when you move.
-Many people find this to be a better option than taking the cabin with them.
+Many people find this to be a better choice than taking the cabin with them.
 By including your garden cabin as part of your property, you can make it very appealing to potential buyers.
-Garden cabins are unusual and can definitely add value to the sale of a home.
+Garden cabins are unusual and can add value to the sale of a home.

-So in short, yes – you can take your cabin with you.
+So, in short, yes – you can take your cabin with you.
 But think very carefully about whether the transport costs and hassle of moving it are worthwhile.
 It may be a better choice to build a new lodge cabin in your new home!